eleclib/DE-BugList/README.md

 - [Fixed] creating scenario with x players, saving, new SP start, exit, add player to map, save, exit, enter SP lobby -> crash
 - [Fixed] timers bugged when setting to negative value
 - [Fixed] game crash without error box if constant is undefined
+- [Fixed] up-assign-builders for palisade-wall and stone-wall doesnt work

 ...\
 IN PROGRESS\